jakeleyhr/EZgenesynteny/README.md

 ```
 The program loops through the different species and prints each output as above to the terminal.

-## Text file input
+## -f
-Alternatively, a set of species and gene names can be input from a plain text file in the working directory filepath using **-f**, where the text file looks like this:
+Alternatively, a set of species and gene names can be input from a plain text file in the working directory filepath, where the text file looks like this:
 ```
 human, nkx2-5
 mouse, nkx2-5
 stegostoma_tigrinum, LOC125458387
 ```
 This input method is particularly useful for cases like the one above where the homologous target gene has significantly different names in different species.
 Searching for the nkx2-5 gene in human and mouse returns the gene, but returns no results in the zebra shark (*stegostoma_tigrinum*), because it's not completely annotated in the genome assembly of this species.
-When running the program with an input text file using **-f**, it loops through each species with its corresponding gene name and prints the results to the terminal e.g:
+When running the program with an input text file like this, it loops through each species with its corresponding gene name and prints the results to the terminal e.g:
 ```
 $ ezgenesynteny -f inputfile.txt -up 5 -down 5
 ```